Vandivier/afterecon/content/2016-01-01-how-to-name-a-css-class.md

 ---
-title: How to Name a CSS Class
+title: "How to Name a CSS Class"
 date: 2016-01-01 00:18:37
 author: John Vandivier
 ---